kadena-io/chainweb-node/README.md

 setting.

-Bootstrap nodes must have public DNS names and a corresponding TLS certificate that is issued by an widely accepted CA (a minimum requirement is acceptance by the OpenSSL library).
+Bootstrap nodes must have public DNS names and a corresponding TLS certificate that is issued by a widely accepted CA (a minimum requirement is acceptance by the OpenSSL library).

 Operators of bootstrap nodes are expected be committed to guarantee long-term